This post may contain affiliate links. Please see my disclosure policy for details.

-Hot wine or Glögg in Tallinn costs anything between 3 – 5 Euro’s for a cup and it tastes utterly delicious!
+Hot wine or Glögg in Tallinn costs anything between 3 – 5 Euro for a cup and it tastes utterly delicious!

-You will need to buy tickets into the Kiek in de Kök fortification museum to enter the café.
-See above for prices and opening times.
+You will need to buy tickets for the Kiek in de Kök fortification museum to enter the café.

 5. Strike a pose by the ‘Times We Had Sign’ on Kohtuotsa viewing platform